micjahn/SSMS-Database-Folders/README.md

 * Group databases in folders by name - Activates grouping of databases in folders by using that part of the database names before the first underscore
 * Separate folders for readonly databases - Use a separate folder for readonly databases
+* Custom folder configurations - set a list of configurations for custom folders ** Custom folder name - user defined name of the folder ** Add databases to folder by regular expressions - a list of regular expression to define which databases should be added to the folder
+** Use other grouping mechanisms inside the custom folder - the main options are used to make sublevels of folders and build a structure
+* Build folder name by regular expressions
+* Enabled - enables or disables the extension. can also be toggled by a button in the toolbar

 ## Known Issues